iancze/DiskJockey/docs/cookbook.md

 ## Initialization

 Now the `JudithExcalibur` package should be successfully installed user-wide.
-Because it is likely that you will want to fit more than just one protoplanetary disk, or perhaps try different model specifications for a particular disk, the code structure is organized so that you will have a separate directory for each run.
+Because it is likely that you will want to fit more than just one protoplanetary disk, or perhaps try different model specifications for a particular disk, the code structure is organized so that you will have a separate directory for each disk model.
 The following is an example to get you started fitting AK Sco.

     $ mkdir AKSco
     $ cd AKSco